 How to Clear Bluetooth Cache in Windows 11 or 10

-First off, it’s good to know why you might want to clean up or reset your Bluetooth cache:
+First off, we’ll show you some reasons why you might want to clear or reset the Bluetooth cache:

-• Troubleshooting: If you’re facing on-and-off connections or unexpected drops, a clean slate might help.
+• If you’re facing on-and-off connections or unexpected drops, a clean slate might help.

-• Device Management: If you’ve got a long list of devices you no longer use, it’s time to tidy up.
+• If you’ve got a long list of devices you no longer use, you might want to tidy them up.

 Bluetooth cache in Windows